iamroshel/react-hooks-dq-extracting-components/README.md

-# Discussion Questions: Extracting Components
+# Discussion Questions: Extracting Components c

 Get together in groups and clone down this repository.
 In the `src/App.js` file, we have one large component that makes the markup for our entire application.